gmc-code/PC-algorithms1/docs/maths_python/highest_common_factor.rst

 | The **highest common factor** is known as the greatest common divisor, gcd.
 | The Euclidean algorithm is based on the principle that the **highest common factor** of two numbers does not change if the larger number is replaced by its difference with the smaller number.
-| For example, 21 is the HCF of 48 and 18 (as 48 = 8 x 6 and 18 = 3 x 6), and the same number 6 is also the HCF of 18 and 30 (obtained by 48 - 18; taking 3 sixes from 8 sixes leaves 5 sixes).
+| For example, 6 is the HCF of 48 and 18 (as 48 = 8 x 6 and 18 = 3 x 6), and the same number 6 is also the HCF of 18 and 30 (obtained by 48 - 18; taking 3 sixes from 8 sixes leaves 5 sixes).
 | Since this replacement reduces the larger of the two numbers, repeating this process gives successively smaller pairs of numbers until the two numbers become equal.
+| 48 and 18 becomes 30 and 18 which becomes 18 and 12 which becomes 12 and 6 which becomes 6 and 6.
 | When that occurs, they are the HCF of the original two numbers.

 ----